 Have you ever noticed that how many brilliant and talented people in the world never seem to accomplish anything, never seem to arrive, never seem to have a sense of where they are going?

-When I visited Florida, I became fascinated with the amazing capacity of these little creatures to change their color to match their environment.
+When I visited Florida, I became fascinated with the amazing capacity of these little chameleon creatures to change their color to match their environment.
 We can learn from them!
 It’s not that they become something they are not.
 Instead, they use resources within themselves to become what they need to be at a given moment.
 That’s a marvelous lesson for us.
 We can become what we need to be in a challenging economy.

-Over the years I have had the privilege of working with thousands of clients who were endeavoring to make career transitions-─some weary of their career path, others interested in pursuing a lifelong dream, and others still looking for a life change.
+Over the years I have had the privilege of working with thousands of clients who were endeavoring to navigate career transitions-─some weary of their career path, others interested in pursuing a lifelong dream, and others still looking for a life change.
 One young man told me that he had all the accountabilities of a manager without the title.
 He wondered how he could navigate a transition to the coveted management position he felt he had already earned.

 Over the years, I have reviewed many cover letters and I have learned a great deal about what motivates our audience.